buddypress/buddypress/docs/contributor/code/README.md

 ## Patching BuddyPress

-Let’s work with a real bug example (It might has been fixed when you’ll read this page!) to understand how to suggest a fix to the BuddyPress development team.
+Let’s work with a real bug example (It might have been fixed when you’ll read this page!) to understand how to suggest a fix to the BuddyPress development team.
 First, open the `~/Plugins/buddypress` directory into your favorite code editor.

 ![BP in VSCode](../assets/code-004-vscode-bp.png)